asim709/php-multithreaded-websocket-and-json-rest-server/Readme.md

 #### Introduction
-The aim of this project is to ease the life of a developer by providing a simple architecture in which he can write code for a web API  (object oriented way) and serve it through either a URL (JSON REST based) or a multi-threaded web socket server.
+The aim of this project is to ease the life of a developer by providing a simple architecture in which he can write code for a web API  (object oriented way) and serve it through a URL based service or through a multi-threaded web socket server.
 So you have the option to write API code once and then serve/use in multiple ways.
 The web-socket server in this project is built with **PHP** 7.2 using **stream sockets** and **pthreads** version 3.2.0

-Please note that, "Multithreading with PTHREADS v3.2.0 and PHP 7.2.23 is very very stable unlike the older versions".
-Tested on windows 10 and Server 2016.
+Please note that, "Multithreading with PTHREADS v3.2.0 and PHP 7.2.23 is very very stable.
+I tested on windows 10 and Server 2016.
 Following is the simplest example for an API class

 Create a class named **Mathematics** by inheriting it from **ServiceBase** Name the file same as class name i.e; Mathematics.php